jfusion/org.jfusion.jfusion/create_release_readme.txt

 	create_packages - creates the zips for the modules and plugins in administrator/components/com_jfusion/packages create - creates all of the above

-IMPORTANT NOTICE ABOUT SVN REVISION:
+IMPORTANT NOTICE ABOUT GIT:
 The script will attempt to automatically update the revision variable in the component's jfusion.xml.
-It uses the command svnversion to accomplish this.  svnversion is part of the subversion package.
+It uses the command git rev-parse HEAD to accomplish this.
 In the jfusion.xml file, there is a placeholder $revision$ that must remain in order for the script to work correctly.
 Before building a package to be committed, make sure you have updated your working copy to the latest revision.
 Then run the create_release.sh script.